course page main image

 Research Interests

-Research in the School of Social Sciences has strong real world applications.
-Researchers within the School have close links with the local communities, NGOs and organisations such as the Police and Prison Service.
+Research in Social Sciences has strong real world applications.
+Our researchers have close links with the local communities, NGOs and organisations such as the Police and Prison Service.
 They work in collaboration with such groups to inform and drive policy to change the society in which we live.

 In Criminology, staff research includes subjects such as Crime Culture & Contemporary Media, Extremism Security Studies & Terrorism, Positive Criminology, Sports Criminology and Birmingham Urban Studies.